monotykamary/monotykamary.github.io/vault/index.md

 # SPELL LISTS (Alternate)

-Spell names are wikilinked for use in a a PKM application, like [Obsidian](https://obsidian.md).
+Spell names are indexed and wikilinked for use in a a PKM application, like [Obsidian](https://obsidian.md).

 ## Bard Spells